Azel4231/zmk-keyboards-azel/README.md

 # ZMK Config for my Keyboards

 Unibody split keyboards with simple layer-based keymaps.
-No mod-tab or other behaviors.
-The most advanced features are combos and tri-layers (both of which I hardly use).
+No home-row mods or other advanced behaviors.
+The keymap uses a few combos and has deactivated tri-layers for playing with OS dependent keymaps.
+That's all.

 ## Core aspects